Not Just a Camp for Troubled Girls: Asheville Academy Guides Struggling Iowa Girls Toward Success

-At Asheville Academy for Girls, troubled Iowa girls actively participate in the local community.
-While many camps for troubled girls are removed from the outside world, at Asheville Academy for Girls integration into the local community is a vital part of the experience.
-By performing volunteer work and interacting with the world, students at Asheville Academy for Girls can see their effect on others firsthand.
+At Asheville Academy, troubled Iowa girls actively participate in the local community.
+While many camps for troubled girls are removed from the outside world, at Asheville Academy integration into the local community is a vital part of the experience.
+By performing volunteer work and interacting with the world, students at Asheville Academy can see their effect on others firsthand.

-Many students at Asheville Academy for Girls have had trouble adjusting to a traditional schooling environment.
+Many students at Asheville Academy have had trouble adjusting to a traditional schooling environment.
 Whether due to inattentive teachers, unhealthy peer relationships, mental illness, or another factor, for many girls, standard classrooms have become a chore, rather than a place of learning and joy.
-At Asheville Academy for Girls, we make learning fun once again.
+At Asheville Academy, we make learning fun once again.
 Small class sizes led by highly-trained teachers with years of experience guarantee that every child gets the attention they need to succeed.
 Therapy sessions help the students learn teamwork which, in turn, boosts school performance.
-By promoting experiential learning and mindfulness, Asheville Academy for Girls helps students feel the connections between book learning and the real world.
+By promoting experiential learning and mindfulness, Asheville Academy helps students feel the connections between book learning and the real world.

-At Asheville Academy for Girls, the core curriculum is supplemented by a wide range of electives such as theater, art, and sports.
+At Asheville Academy, the core curriculum is supplemented by a wide range of electives such as theater, art, and sports.
 The students are encouraged to explore their passions and try new things.
-For many students, this is the time to discover who they truly are and Asheville Academy for Girls is there to help.
-A therapeutic boarding school rather than a camp for troubled girls, at Asheville Academy for Girls, we guide our students back to a healthy path.
+For many students, this is the time to discover who they truly are and Asheville Academy is there to help.
+A therapeutic boarding school rather than a camp for troubled girls, at Asheville Academy, we guide our students back to a healthy path.
 We welcome Iowa girls 10-14 to our North Carolina campus.
 For more information, call 800.264.8709 today!

-Although Asheville Academy for Girls is located in North Carolina, we accept struggling girls from all across the United States including Iowa.
-With the help of Asheville Academy for Girls, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.
+Although Asheville Academy is located in North Carolina, we accept struggling girls from all across the United States including Iowa.
+With the help of Asheville Academy, girls troubled by a wide range of issues such as relationship troubles, mental health problems, or social skills issues can find their way to a healthy path.

-Asheville Academy for Girls, a Camp For Troubled Girls helps Iowa girls struggling with issues similar to those below:
+Asheville Academy, a Camp For Troubled Girls helps Iowa girls struggling with issues similar to those below:

 – School refusal